mohamed-hachaichi/mohamed-hachaichi.github.io/ID/CV.md

 **MS.s diploma in Architecture and Urban Project** (2008 - 2011)

-- Master's degree: A student level, ranked 3th out of 183 students).
+- Master's degree: A student level, (ranked 3ed out of 183 students).

-**E-Learning section**

-- Certificied as Transformers architecture NLP matser, NVIDIA DLI Certificate of competency
-Deep Learning Institute (DLI)

-- Certified as Data Analyst, Data Analyst Certification, One Million Arab Coders Initiative
-Minister of Artificial Intelligence, UAE

-- Certified as Data Scientist, Programming for Data Science Africa next technology leaders
-Programming with python

-- Machine Learning (Stanford, Andrew Ng)

 Intership
 ----